TartanLlama/vizh/README.md

 The vizh abstract machine consists of:

-- A primary tape of 4096 8-bit unsigned integers
-- Secondary tapes of 4096 8-bit unsigned integers which can be created and destroyed at runtime
+- Some number of *tapes* which are contiguous groups of 8-bit unsigned integers
 - A read/write head with storage for a single 8-bit unsigned integer

 The initial state of the abstract machine is:

-- All primary tape cells are initialised to 0
+- A single tape of size 4096 is allocated with all cells initialised to 0
-- No secondary tapes are allocated
-- The read/write head is initialised to the left-most cell of the primary tape
+- The read/write head is initialised to the left-most cell of this tape

 See [instructions](#instructions) for the valid operations on the abstract machine.